 4. Personal Loan

-These loans, offered by credit unions and banks, do not require collateral, and typically have slightly higher interest rates than secured loans.
+These loans, offered by credit unions and banks, do not require collateral.
+They typically have slightly higher interest rates than secured loans.
 If you have limited or poor credit, you may be asked to get a co-signer or you may pay a higher interest rate than someone with a stronger credit profile.

 5. On-Time Rent (Maybe)

 Some property managers report to the credit bureaus.
-This may be recorded on your credit report and help you establish a credit history, but it is unlikely to affect the scores most used by lenders.
+This may be recorded on your credit report and help you establish a credit history.
+It is unlikely to affect the scores most used by lenders.
 But if a utility provider or potential employer or landlord is looking at your credit report, it could help show that you have a history of making on-time payments.

 6. Peer Lender

 If the peer lender reports to credit bureaus, this type of loan, paid as agreed, could help your score.
 The interest rates may be higher than some of the other options (and average loan amounts are higher than, for example, credit-builder loans).
 If you go this route to borrow money or establish a credit profile, it’s important to be sure the lender reports to credit bureaus.

 You could ask a close friend or family member to make you an authorized user on their credit card account.
 It is not necessary for you to actually possess a card to benefit.
 (In fact, you could ask the person to destroy the card and not even give you the number if you want to keep it completely arm’s length.)
 Assuming that person uses relatively little of their available credit and pays on time, this could boost your score even if you do not actually have a card.